mansim07/dataplex-labs/lab3/README.md

 - **Step3**: Trigger the DAG manually and monitor
     - You can go to Dataplex --> Process Tab --> Under the "Data Quality" Tab, you will find the DQ job that was triggered by the airflow job.

-- **Step4**: Validate all the 3 Customer Data Products are Populated in BigQuery DS customer_data_product
+- **Step4**: Once the DAG successfully completes, validate all the 3 Customer Data Products are Populated in BigQuery DS customer_data_product

     ![bq_cust_results](/lab3/resources/imgs/bq_cust_results.png)